 This cake is sweet as honey.
 All you need is a pudding basin to make this surprisingly easy honey mead bee cake!
 With a cinnamon scented mead and honey cake base, the cake is covered with a delicious salted honey buttercream!

-Although this is a novelty cake, I have to urge you to give this cake a try.
+Although this is a novelty cake, I have to urge you to give cake decorating this a try.
 The mead, honey and cinnamon give this an almost banana/carrot cake sort of quality.
 It's rich, moist and dense and the American style honey buttercream is just the sort of thing that dreams are made of.
 I can't believe this is the first time I've tried honey buttercream but it won't be my last.

 I made this on a busy cake week.
 I was making two cakes for two little boys.
 This cake was going to baby Henry who was turning 1 year old on Saturday.
 I made the cake on Wednesday, let it firm up and then cursed the weather because this was going to be covered in buttercream and we were about to have a 38C/100F day.
 The freezer was my best friend and once it set in the fridge, I covered it up and stashed it in the freezer.
 On the morning of I took it out of the freezer that morning and it defrosted on the trip to Manly to Louise and Viggo's house and by the time it was served it was ready.